fabrizioanichini/os/ssh/README.md

 ## Security Features

-- SSH keys remain encrypted at rest
+- SSH private keys remain encrypted at rest
 - Keys are decrypted only when needed
 - Passphrase required for decryption
-- Proper permissions are enforced on SSH files
+- Proper permissions are enforced on SSH files (600 for private key, 644 for public key)
 - Existing keys/configs are automatically backed up

 ## What It Does